Trusted WordPress tutorials, when you need them most.

 Before you hit publish, check out our blog post optimization checklist to make sure the post is fully optimized to get the most traffic possible.

-Remember, a headline analyzer is a fantastic tool to guide you, but over time, you’ll develop a natural instinct for what makes a great headline.
-Keep practicing, and you’ll be writing amazing, click-worthy titles in no time! 👍
+Remember, while a headline analyzer is a fantastic guide, you’ll also develop a natural instinct for great headlines over time.
+Keep practicing, and you’ll soon be writing compelling, click-worthy titles with ease.

 Pro Tips: Search Console + Headline Analyzer

-You can take these tips even further like the Pros do and combine the headline analyzer with insights from Google Search Console.
+You can take your headline optimization to the next level by combining the headline analyzer with insights from Google Search Console.

 If you look at our ultimate Google Search Console guide to grow traffic, you will see there is a section about finding low-hanging keywords where you can easily rank.